Rear windshield replacement

-If you sustain damage to your back windshield (also known as a ‘backlite’), because of the nature of the glass, a repair will not usually be an option – you will need a replacement.
+If you sustain damage to your rear windshield (also known as a ‘backlite’), because of the nature of the glass, a repair will not usually be an option – you will need a replacement.
 However, the good news is that our partners can do the job for you, and it may only take an hour, then you’re good to go again.
-Whether you drive a truck, van, car or SUV (any make), our network of experienced auto glass technicians are just the people to ask for a no-obligation free quote.
-We are one of the major back windshield glass networks in operation throughout the US, and we have removed the hassle and stress from getting your vehicle glass repaired or replaced.
-Your convenience is paramount to us, so we give you instant access to more than 300 call-out mobile technicians and drive-in repair shops, and our same day or next day services cover all the states.
-All the information you need is there at your fingertips, without you having to search online for ‘back glass or rear windshield replacement near me’ or ringing around to get multiple quotes to find the deal that suits you best.
-You simply tell us what you drive and where you are, and our network members who cover your area will send you quotes for the job.
-You choose the one that suits you best, make your booking, and your rear windshield replacement is as good as done.
-Whether you select a mobile technician to come to your home or workplace, or you choose to drive your vehicle to a repair-center, you will get access to the same high levels of expertise at affordable prices.
+Our network of experienced auto glass technicians are just the people to ask for a no-obligation quote.
+We are one of the major rear windshield glass networks in operation throughout the US, and we have removed the hassle and stress from getting your car glass repaired or replaced.
+Your convenience is paramount to us, so we give you instant access to more than 300 mobile technicians and drive-in auto glass shops, and our same day or next day services cover all the states.
 For auto glass repair or replacement services, you can’t do better than to ask for a no-obligation quote from a myWindshield partner.

 In particularly bad weather, such as heavy rain, wind and snow, it is not recommended to have a roadside repair as the poor weather conditions can affect the curing ability of the adhesive.
-Under these circumstances, you are advised to take your vehicle to one of our drive-in repair shops.
+Under these circumstances, you are advised to take your vehicle to one of the auto glass shops.
 The repair will be completed just as quickly, to the same high standards, but the advantage is that you can sit in a more comfortable waiting area while the job is being done, rather than waiting out on a wet and windswept road.

 The rear windshield is made of tempered glass, which has been treated at a high temperature and then cooled.
 This makes the surface more resistant to damage (it can withstand incredibly high pressures per square inch), but it can still be broken.
 When it does break, tempered glass splits up into countless small pebble-sized pieces, which do not have sharp points, and are less likely to cause an injury than a shard of glass.
 However, a damaged rear windshield is likely to require a thorough clean-up before the new glass can be inserted.

-When you call on one of our auto glass technicians to replace your back windshield, the process will normally involve a few steps:
+When you call on one of our auto glass technicians to replace your rear windshield, the process will normally involve a few steps:

 First of all, the technician will need to ascertain the type of damage that has occurred – is it a chip, or a crack, or a total smash?